qkunst/collectiemanagement/report.md

   #kramdown
     understands bold
     doesn't parse tables
+    doesn't render javascript
+  #data_to_hidden_inputs
+    renders key-value
+    renders array
+    renders nested structure

 CollectionReportHelper
+  #filter_check_box
+    renders a checkbox for location
+    renders a checkbox for an missing value
   #render_report_column
-    should render a empt report when no values are given should render a simple report (with missing) should render a report with numbers
+    should render a empt report when no values are given should render location tree
+    should render a simple report (with missing) should render a report with numbers
     should render a report with a string/key